Energinet-DataHub/geh-core/documents/development.md

 Each bundle has its own:

 * `documentation.md` file for documentation the bundle content and possible usage.
+* (optional) `development.md` file for additional information (e.g. setup local environment) necessary to be able to develop the specific package or bundle.
 * `release-notes.md` file for documentation of changes between each version.
 * Source code and tests.